Working with Team Projects

 Changes That Don't Require a Check-Out

 Some project properties can be edited without a check-out.
 These include styles, global variables, widget note and page notes fields, and adaptive views.
-You can also add, delete, and reorganize pages and masters without a check out.
+You can also add, delete, and reorganize pages and components without a check out.

 This allows multiple people to work with these project properties at the same time.
-Any changes to items in this category will be sent whenever you do a check-in on the project to a page, master, generator, or when you perform a Send All Changes or Check In Everything from the Team menu.
+Any changes to items in this category will be sent whenever you do a check-in on the project to a page, component, generator, or when you perform a Send All Changes or Check In Everything from the Team menu.

 If you try to check out an item that's already checked out to another local copy — either to a co-author or to another of your own copies — you'll see the Unable to Check Out dialog.